 "The Fool stands for new beginnings, for blank slates, for innocence.
 It’s also the card of taking a chance, seizing an opportunity.
 As the first of the sequence of the Major Arcana (at least according to the most popular theory), it stands for the first step of a great journey.
 All of these apply to Kaplan, who as a young man took two steps that would help revitalize Tarot, first in the U.S. and then around the world: first, he began importing Tarot cards to the United States.
 Then, he began publishing them through his own company."
 (Read the whole interview here)

 Historically the Fool, also known as the Jester, was an advisor to the king.
 He was someone whose role it was to shake things up by offering a different point of view.
 He had a unique amount of freedom to confront the royal court with his irreverent humor.
-(Discover ways you can learn to think like the Wise Fool.)

-In the Swiss IJJ Tarot (the first tarot deck U.S. Games Systems sold) and most Marseilles tarot decks the Fool is humorously portrayed as the Jester with his colorful garb.
+In the Swiss 1JJ Tarot (the first tarot deck U.S. Games Systems sold) and most Marseilles tarot decks, The Fool is humorously portrayed as the Jester with his colorful garb.
 15th century tarocchi decks like Visconti Sforza and Cary-Yale show a more serious version of the fool, as a poor beggar.
 The archetype of the Fool as a person who travels light, with few material possessions, seems to be the common thread that weaves itself through tarot.
 It is this free spirited, innocent Fool with his canine companion that Pamela Colman Smith brilliantly portrayed in the Rider-Waite deck she illustrated in 1909.
 Her depiction of the Fool would become the standard point of reference for thousands of tarot decks that would follow in the decades to come.